risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-function.md

 #### Basic SQL UDFs integrated with the use of mock tables

-The examples in this section are a simulation of real-world use cases.
+The examples in this section are a basic simulation of real-world use cases.

 ```sql title="Create table"
 -- Create 3 tables. t1 and t2 are for unamed SQL UDF. t3 is for named SQL UDF.